-Growing up Native American (with Gypsy roots) under the politically active and watchful eye of her adoptive grandmother, Heather collected and redeemed many qualities while absorbing endless ways and points of view.
+Growing up Lakota (with Gypsy roots) under the politically active and watchful eye of her adoptive grandmother, Heather collected and redeemed many qualities while absorbing endless ways and points of view.
 After her grandmother's death, she found herself catapulted into emancipation at the age of 14.
 This would also be the year she dove deeper into film photography and making...

 In 2003, Heather moved to Los Angeles which became her home for the next decade.
 In LA she embraced photography, music, film and writing, while also working along-side others for commercials, music videos, indie films and photo shoots.